+- Application API headers

+- CombinationFederate.hpp

+- Publications.hpp

 - Subscriptions.hpp

 - Endpoints.hpp

 - Filters.hpp

-- Translators.hpp

 - Federate.hpp

 - helicsTypes.hpp

 - data_view.hpp

 - MessageFederate.hpp

 - MessageOperators.hpp

 - ValueConverter.hpp

 - ValueFederate.hpp

 - HelicsPrimaryTypes.hpp

 - queryFunctions.hpp

 - FederateInfo.hpp

 - Inputs.hpp

 - BrokerApp.hpp

 - CoreApp.hpp

 - timeOperations.hpp

 - typeOperations.hpp

-- Exceptions: Translators and the global time coordinator option are in Beta and subject to finalization in the 3.3 release.
-Vector subscriptions, and vector inputs are subject to change.
-The queries to retrieve JSON may update the format of the returned JSON in the future.
-A general note on queries: the data returned via queries is subject to change, though in general queries will not be removed.
-As determined by the need of HELICS users and applications, the data structure may change at minor revision numbers.
-We hope to fully document the queries structure in HELICS v3.3 at which point they will be stable for at least minor releases and changes will be noted.
+- Exceptions: Vector subscriptions, and vector inputs are subject to change.
+The queries to retrieve JSON

+may update the format of the returned JSON in the future.
+A general note on queries.
+The data returned via

+queries is subject to change, in general queries will not be removed, but if a need arises the data structure

+may change at minor revision numbers.

-- · Core library headers
+- Core library headers

 - Core.hpp

 - Broker.hpp

 - core-exceptions.hpp

 - core-data.hpp

 - CoreFederateInfo.hpp

 - helicsVersion.hpp

 - federate_id.hpp

 - helics_definitions.hpp

-- NOTE: core headers in the public API are headers that need to be available for the Application API public
+- NOTE: core headers in the public API are headers that need to be available for the Application API public headers.

-headers.
 The core API can be used more directly with static linking but applications are generally recommended to use the application API or other higher level API's

-- C shared library headers

-- All C library operations are merged into a single header helics.h

-- A helics_api.h header is available for generating interfaces which strips out import declarations and comments.
+- C Shared Library headers (c) All C library operations are merged into a single header helics.h A helics_api.h header is available for generating interfaces which strips out import declarations and comments.
 The C shared library API is the primary driver of versioning and changes to that will be considered in all versioning decisions.

-- Translator and helicsData API's and methods are in Beta and subject to revision until the HELICS 3.3 release; comments or bugs are welcome, the 3.2.1 release includes updates to the API's and is mostly considered feature complete though still subject to revisions.

 - App Library

 - Player.hpp

 - Recorder.hpp

 - Echo.hpp

 - Source.hpp

 - Tracer.hpp

 - Clone.hpp

 - helicsApp.hpp

 - BrokerApp.hpp (aliased to application_api version)

 - CoreApp.hpp (aliased to application_api version)

 - Exceptions: The vector subscription Objects, and vector Input objects are subject to change.

-- C++98 Library All headers are mostly stable.
+• C++98 Library All headers are mostly stable.
 Though we reserve the ability to make changes to make them better match the main C++ API.